JohnCru1976/Coding_Learning/00-Projects/Godot/Breakout/documents/Breakout_Planning.md

 ### 2023-10-27
 - I've being working on particle system.
 I've changed the brick sprite animation by a explosion made with particle system.
 - I've applied the sounds.
+- I've exported the game to Android
+- The learnings aims of this project are acomplished